syegulalp/pydeploy/readme.md

 Instead of using the PyInstaller approach, which is highly customized, PyDeploy uses Python-native tooling and procedures.
 It uses the Python redistributable package to create a self-contained Python instance, and `pip install`s the needed files into it.

 The end result should not cause antivirus systems to complain as it only uses the binaries already signed and redistributed with Python.
+You can further ensure this is the case by deploying your program with a `.bat` launcher instead of an `.exe`.

 PyDeploy has no dependencies other than the standard library.